cadence-workflow/cadence-web/README.md

 #### Creating a production build

-To create a production build, follow this steps:
+To create a production build, follow these steps:

 1. Install npm packages and download idls
 ```